 - Koji Sode, PhD

-“The Lucas Scholarship Program has given me the invaluable opportunity to learn more about cutting edge research in my field while still contributing to the biomedical sciences.
-As an undergraduate student research, I had the chance to work with other students on novel research that had real world medical applications.
+“The Lucas Scholarship Program has given me the invaluable opportunity to learn more about cutting-edge research in my field while still contributing to the biomedical sciences.
+As undergraduate student research, I had the chance to work with other students on novel research that had real-world medical applications.
 I worked with a diverse group of students on new ultrasound image processing techniques.
-Completing the summer research gave me the chance to explore applications of biomedical engineering, contribute to an ongoing medical study, and exposed me to new fields in medicine.”
+Completing the summer research gave me the chance to explore applications of biomedical engineering, contribute to an ongoing medical study and exposed me to new fields in medicine.”

-“This summer I was granted the experience to develop my professional skill set while working under experts leading the field in biological innovation through the Lucas Scholar program.
+“This summer, I was granted the experience to develop my professional skill set while working under experts leading the field in biological innovation through the Lucas Scholar program.
 I gained a new appreciation for my ability to work and think independently while contributing to the greater goal of advancing chromatin-based therapeutics.
-My team, in the Dayton and Pattenden labs, instilled in me the confidence to function as a competent biomedical engineer by allowing me creative license in solving unique problems.
+My team in the Dayton and Pattenden labs instilled in me the confidence to function as a competent biomedical engineer by allowing me creative license in solving unique problems.
 This skill will prove invaluable in the future as I move forward to pursue a professional degree.
-Ultimately the Lucas Scholarship afforded me the opportunity to build on the fundamental skills that I had acquired in the first 3 years of my collegiate education, and propelled me forward in my endeavors to apply these skills to the advancement of science and medicine.”
+Ultimately the Lucas Scholarship afforded me the opportunity to build on the fundamental skills that I had acquired in the first three years of my collegiate education and propelled me forward in my endeavors to apply these skills to the advancement of science and medicine.”